allez-chauffe/marcel/plugins/README.md

 }
 ```

-This function is called every time MARCEL need to render your plugin.
+This function is called every time marcel need to render your plugin.
 As the name of the function imply, you should do everything that involve rendering your page in this function.
-The object `this.props` will contain every properties sent by MARCEL.
+The object `this.props` will contain every properties sent by marcel.

 2. The propsDidChange function: